Zoning Planning & Land Use Law in California

 Possible Outcomes of Boundary and Title Disputes in Eureka, California

 Suppose you find that some condition on your land is in violation of Eureka, California's zoning laws.
 In cases like this, you have quite a few avenues.

 First of all, and most simply, the owner could just fix the violation.
 If the violation isn't very significant, and fixing it wouldn't cost very much, this is likely the best and simplest option.

 Of course, just fixing a zoning violation isn't always affordable or easy, and may interfere with your planned use of your property.
 For instance, you might have just undertaken a significant remodeling of your home, and later found out that some small part of it technically doesn't conform to Eureka, California's zoning laws.
 If this happens to you, you can apply to your local zoning board for what's known as a "variance."
 This is simply a decree by the zoning board that the particular rule your property violates no longer applies.
 The Supreme Court has held that local zoning boards have to grant variances when the violation is very minor, and enforcing the ordinance would be unduly burdensome and not in the public interest.

 Also, if the zoning laws governing your property have changed, and some aspect of it is now violating the new rules, these changes can generally not be enforced against you, because it would be unfair to apply a new law retroactively.

-How Can a Eureka, California Attorney Help?
+What Can A Eureka, California Attorney Do?